zimonh/qt/README.md

 ## Before Setup
 Make sure you have the ability to:
 - Run PHP,
-- Use SQL  (comminication with the database is done with [PDO](http://php.net/manual/en/intro.pdo.php).)
+- Use SQL  (communication with the database is done with [PDO](http://php.net/manual/en/intro.pdo.php).)
 - Access a folder outside of the /public.
 - Add users to your database.